 Turn the camera around in any broadcast studio and you’ll see a darkened rat’s nest of cables, equipment, and staff.
-That sort of environment doesn’t lend itself to quality video.
-Therefore, every studio needs a set – some sort of furniture, dais, desk, or other setting for your subjects to appear on.
+That sort of environment doesn’t lend itself to a quality video.
+Therefore, every studio needs a set – some sort of furniture, dais, desk, or another setting for your subjects to appear on.

 Look for simple, professional pieces for a studio space.
 Bright colors and complex patterns can easily clash with various outfits.
 Worse, they can even cause exposure or moiré issues in video recordings.
 Instead, look for simple, solid, neutral colors.
 You can watch any TV news show or talk show to get a sense of typical broadcast studio set design.